Christian Tybring-Gjedde: Political career

-Tybring-Gjedde has been a member of the anti-immigration Progress Party since 1979, when he was attending secondary school.
+Tybring-Gjedde has been a member of the Progress Party since 1979, when he was attending secondary school.
 He was elected to his first public office in the 2003 local elections for the Oslo city council, while having been deputy chairman of the party's Oslo chapter from 2001 until then.
 He held the local office until 2005 when he was elected to parliament, having secured the party nomination after Geir Mo dropped out from the contest for the third place on its Oslo list (the top two spots taken by Siv Jensen and Carl I. Hagen).
-He was reelected to parliament in 2009 and in 2013 on a more secure second spot only behind party leader Jensen.
+He was re-elected to parliament in 2009 and in 2013 on a more secure second spot only behind party leader Jensen.
 For his first two terms he served as a member of the Standing Committee on Finance and Economic Affairs, and since 2013 he has been a member of the Standing Committee on Foreign Affairs and Defence.

 Tybring-Gjedde was the leader of the Progress Party's Oslo chapter from 2010, until announcing his withdrawal in 2014.
 Following the Progress Party's government entrance in 2013, Tybring-Gjedde has been outspoken in his belief that the party has compromised too much on the immigration issue.
 As the only Progress Party member of parliament, he voted against the government's finalised immigration agreement with the Liberal and Christian Democratic parties, and later wrote a letter to the Progress Party leadership requesting to be allowed to vote according to his own persuasion on immigration-issues in parliament; dissatisfied with the response, he claimed he would "give up" immigration politics.
 He did not attend the party's 2014 national convention, considering he had "no tasks" there, and announced he would publish a book later that year.
 The conflict has prompted media speculation that he may be on his way to leaving the party, although he has rejected this himself.

-In 2015 he was assigned second deputy leader of the Standing Committee on Foreign Affairs and Defence.
+In 2015 he was assigned second deputy chair of the Standing Committee on Foreign Affairs and Defence.
+He was re-elected to parliament in 2017 and 2021.

+In April 2024, he announced that he would not be seeking re-election to parliament in the 2025 parliamentary election.
+When the Oslo chapter of the Progress Party presented their proposal for the 2025 parliamentary list candidates in June, Tybring-Gjedde stated to TV2 that "The proposal from the nomination committee is a commission and party political corruption."
+This was after the moderate candidate Tor Mikkel Wara and the liberal candidate Simen Velle were proposed to be nominated for the first and second place on the Oslo chapter of the Progress Party parliamentary list.
+In July, Tybring-Gjedde was expelled from the Progress Party for comments made regarding the nomination process.